Yasharzf/hov-degradation/README.md

 * [Setup Instructions](#setup-instructions)

 ## Setup Instructions
-If you have not done so already, download the Flow github repository.
+If you have not done so already, download the hov-degradation github repository.

 ```bash
 git clone https://github.com/Yasharzf/hov-degradation.git